IBM Cloud Docs

 Catalog image name Enter the name that you want your imported image to display in your image name catalog.

-Storage type Select whether you want Tier 1 (NVMe-based flash storage) or Tier 3 (SSD flash storage) for the storage type.
+Storage type Select whether you want Tier 1 (NVMe-based Flash Storage) or Tier 3 (SSD Flash Storage) for the storage type.
 A VM cannot have disks from both Tier 1 and Tier 3 storage types.

-Storage pool The custom image storage volume(s) will be placed in the storage pool based on the storage pool placement options (auto-select, affinity, or anti-affinity) that you choose.
-The boot volume of any VM that is deployed by using this image will be deployed in the same storage pool.
+Storage pool One or more custom image storage volumes are placed in the storage pool based on the storage pool placement options (auto-select, affinity, or anti-affinity) that you choose.
+The boot volume of any VM that is deployed by using this image deploys in the same storage pool.
 For more information about storage volumes, see Adding and managing storage volumes.

 Auto-select pool Select this option to automatically create the storage volume in a pool that has sufficient capacity.

 Affinity Use this option to identify the storage pool that must be used to place the boot volumes, based on an existing PVM instance (VM) or storage volume from your account.
-The custom image storage volumes will be placed in the same storage pool where the affinity object resides.
+The custom image storage volumes are placed in the same storage pool where the affinity object resides.
 If you are using a PVM instance as the affinity object, the storage pool that is selected to place the boot volumes is based on the PVM instance’s root (boot) volume.

-Anti-affinity Use this option to identify one or more storage pools that you want to exclude from getting selected to place the boot voulmes based on one or more existing PVM instances (VMs) or storage volumes from your account.
-While choosing a storage pool to create the custom image storage volume(s), the storage pools in which the list of anti-affinity object(s) reside will not be selected.
+Anti-affinity Use this option to identify one or more storage pools that you want to exclude from getting selected to place the boot volumes based on one or more existing PVM instances (VMs) or storage volumes from your account.
+While choosing a storage pool to create the custom image storage volumes, the storage pools in which the list of anti-affinity objects reside are selected.
 If you are using PVM instances as the anti-affinity objects, the storage pools are excluded depending on each PVM instance’s root (boot) volume that you specified.

 Source details (Cloud storage) Use the following fields to set the Cloud storage details.

-Region Select either us-east, us-south, ca-tor, eu-de, or eu-gb, au-syd, jp-tok, jp-osa for the region.
+Region Select either us-east, us-south, ca-tor, eu-de, eu-es, eu-gb, au-syd, jp-tok, jp-osa for the region.

 Image file name Enter the file name of the image.
 The image file name must not contain spaces.
 Supported file formats are tar and ova.
 You can compress image files by using gzip.
 The supported file name extensions are .ova, .ova.gz, .tar, .tar.gz and .tgz.
 You must use the private endpoint domain.
 For example, Aix_7200-03-02-1846_cldrdy_112018.gz.